-There will be 4 exams during the Fall semester.
+There will be 4 exams during the First Summer Session.
 The exams, except the final exam, will focus on the material covered during the most recent class segment.
 The first three exams each will contain 30 multiple choice questions and be worth a total of 90 points.
-These will count 45% of your final grade.
-The 4th exam will be held during finals week, contain 50 multiple choice questions, and be worth 75 points to your final grade.
+The 4th exam will be held on finals day, contain 40 multiple choice questions, and be worth 80 points to your final grade.
 The final exam will contain questions from the beginning of the course.

 This exam will be two hours long.